Financial-Times/dotcom-page-kit/packages/dotcom-ui-shell/README.md

 #### `resourceHints` (string[])

 An optional array of resource URLs to append [resource hints] for.
-The values provided for the `stylesheets` and `scripts` options are appended by default.
+The values provided for the `scripts` option are appended by default.

 [resource hints]: https://w3c.github.io/resource-hints

 #### `appContext` (object)

-A data object which are passed to the [FT app context] component.
+A data object which is passed to the [FT app context] component.

 #### `flags` (object)

-A data object which are passed to the [feature flags] component.
+A data object which is passed to the [feature flags] component.

 #### `initialProps` (object)